ValentineFernandes/Quiz-Application/README.md

 # Quiz-Application
-This is a simple Quiz Application. https://valentinefernandes.github.io/Quiz-Application/ tap for a quick preview
+This is a simple  JavaScript Quiz Application.
+You can visit my website by clicking here https://valentinefernandes.github.io/Quiz-Application/